xAbhidhar/Safe-Stock-Prediction/README.md

 ## Results

-Predicted safe stocks using both linear and RBF kernels.
+Predicted safe stocks using both linear and RBF kernels with SVR.